jin-repo/RACCROCHE/documentation/manual.md

 * ``initial tree nodes adjacensies``

 ## Installation
-RACCROCH module 1 do not need to install packages, the only thing we need is java and python3  enviroment.
+RACCROCH module 1 do not need to install packages, the only thing you need is java and python3  enviroment.
 You will then be able to use RACCROCHE module 1 by command.